 This seminar examines both the factual and ethical dimensions of our current and possible future environments.
 Students will use a case study approach to apply different ethical frameworks to choices that arise from human interaction with the natural order.
-This course does not include a laboratory. (on demand)
+(Spring, odd years)